Csunsolar/Csunsolar/README.md

 - 👋 Hi, I’m @Csunsolar or Chris Sun!
-- 👀 I’m interested in Analyzing Data using SQL and Python
+- 👀 I am interested in Analyzing Data using SQL and Python
 - 🌱 I’m currently learning Python
 - 📫 How to reach me Christophersun09@gmail.com